magma/magma/docs/readmes/orc8r/dev_sub_digests.md

 ## Motivation

-Previously, Orc8r follows a basic data sync pattern that sends all subscriber configs down to all gateways at every configurable interval, regardless of whether the AGW actually needs the data.
+Previously, Orc8r followed a basic data sync pattern that sent all subscriber configs down to all gateways once per configurable interval, regardless of whether the AGW actually needs the data.

 This introduces a number of issues at scale, namely significant network pressure.
-For example, to be able to support 20k subscribers over 500 active gateways, Orc8r would need to support at least [**20TB of network pressure per month per network**](../proposals/p010_subscriber_scaling.md#context), just for subscriber config sync.
+For example, to support 20k subscribers over 500 active gateways, subscriber config sync alone would generate at least [**20TB of network pressure per month per network**](../proposals/p010_subscriber_scaling.md#context).

-Therefore, starting with Magma v1.6, Orc8r uses deterministic Protobuf digests to only sync subscriber configs when they're updated.
+Therefore, starting with Magma v1.6, Orc8r uses deterministic protobuf digests to only sync subscriber configs when they're updated.
 This pattern utilizes the assumption `#reads >> #writes` to retain a [level-triggered architecture](http://haobaozhong.github.io/design/2019/08/28/level-edge-triggered.html), providing two major improvements
 1. Instead of syncing at every interval, only sync when AGW is out of sync
 2. Instead of syncing all data, only transmit updates